 The Charter Mark has three levels of accreditation.
 These are bronze, silver and gold.
 Starting with a sound evidence based approach to anti-bullying work, each level of award builds upon good practice that is already in place.
 It supports the development and implementation of progressively robust anti-bullying practice and policy across the five standards of achievement.
 These are whole school involvement, policy, support, curriculum and training.

 Schools may choose to aim for bronze accreditation in the first instance, aspiring to higher levels of award as policy and practice develop and embed over time.

 The fee for accreditation ranges from £300 to £900 dependent on size of school, number of pupils and setting.
 The fee covers an initial visit from your area specialist teacher for behaviour to review current practises (if required) and a half day school visit for the assessment.
 Following the visit, schools will receive a detailed summary report, a certificate and a logo to use on their website and stationary.

 We encourage all schools and academies to work towards Charter Mark accreditation.
-Our Surrey anti-bullying Charter Mark guide (PDF) outlines how to apply and what is involved in gaining accreditation.
+Our Anti-bullying Charter Mark booklet (PDF) outlines how to apply and what is involved in gaining accreditation.

 Files available to download

 How your organisation can achieve the Surrey County Council anti-bullying Charter Mark

 - LGBTQI resources and websites for schools and families (PDF)